-Each AAA's federal funding allocations within their Cooperative Block Grant Agreement has been adjusted according to the Intrastate Funding Formula (IFF).
-At a minimum, the IFF affects each AAA's allocation for Titles IIIB (Supportive Services), IIIC1 (Congregate Meals), IIIC2 (Home Delivered Meals), IIID (Health Promotions), and IIIE (Caregiver Services).
+As a result of the change in the Intrastate Funding Formula (IFF), each AAA's federal funding allocations within their Cooperative Block Grant Agreement has been adjusted accordingly.
+At a minimum, the IFF change effects each AAA's allocation for Titles IIIB (Supportive Services), IIIC1 (Congregate Meals), IIIC2 (Home Delivered Meals), IIID (Health Promotions) and IIIE (Caregiver Services).

-On April 4, 2022, the unique entity identifier used across the federal government changed from the DUNS Number to the Unique Entity ID (UEI).
+On April 4, 2022, the unique entity identifier used across the federal government changed from the DUNS number to the Unique Entity ID (UEI).
 The UEI is a 12-character alphanumeric ID assigned to an entity by SAM.gov.
-Any AAA receiving federal funding must maintain an active UEI.
+Any AAA receiving federal funding shall maintain an active UEI.
 Existing registered entities can find their UEI by following the steps here.
 New entities can get their Unique Entity ID at SAM.gov and, if required, complete an entity registration.